5 easy ways to turn Black Friday traffic into holiday season sales

 There’s no denying that Black Friday is huge for eCommerce.

-And as a entrepreneur and an eCommerce store owner, you’re probably doing all you can to capitalize on the Black Friday frenzy.
+And as an entrepreneur and an eCommerce store owner, you’re probably doing all you can to capitalize on the Black Friday frenzy.
+That's great, but...

-You’ve still got more than a month to go… so make sure you use the following strategies to make December your most profitable month yet!
+Use the following strategies to make December your most profitable month yet.

 If you’re like the majority of eCommerce store owners, you might be thinking:

 Psh, Black Friday is where the money’s at.
 Consumers don’t get that excited over Cyber Monday.

 Black Friday might seem like a bigger event than Cyber Monday, but Cyber Monday actually results in more revenue for online retailers and eCommerce store owners.